Lesley Fitton

-Josephine Lesley Fitton OBE (born 1953) is a British classical archaeologist and the Keeper of the Department of Greece and Rome at the British Museum.
+Josephine Lesley Fitton OBE (born 1953) is a British classical archaeologist and from 2007 to 2023 the Keeper of the Department of Greece and Rome at the British Museum.
 She is particularly known for her work on the Minoans, the Cyclades, and the Greek Bronze Age.

 Education and career

 Fitton was born in Rochdale in 1953 and attended Bury Grammar School for Girls where she was friends with Victoria Wood.

 Fitton has spent her career working at the British Museum.
 She started as a research assistant in the Department of Greece and Rome, and then progressed to become the Assistant Keeper responsible for the Greek Bronze Age collections.
 Since 2007, Fitton has been the Keeper (Head of Department).

 She was elected a Fellow of the Society of Antiquaries on 29 April 1999.

 Fitton's current work includes the digitisation of the collection of Cypriot antiquities at the British Museum.
 She also works on Troy.

 Fitton has written a number of books to make her subject matter accessible to undergraduates and general readers.
 Her 2002 book Minoans was pitched to make the latest archaeological information accessible and affordable to students.

 She was appointed Officer of the Order of the British Empire (OBE) in the 2021 New Year Honours for services to museums and the arts.